 In terms of fiction the new Interzone is a little underwhelming, with mostly fair-to-pretty-good original stories.
-The regular columns are wonderful, however – here we have Andy Hedgecock discussing the popular media that imprinted on him as a child in Future Interrupted; in Time Pieces, Nina Allen gushes over the first short story collection from relative newcomer Marian Womack; David Langford’s Ansible Link offers the usual roundup of goings on in the UK science fiction world.
+The regular columns are wonderful, however—here we have Andy Hedgecock discussing the popular media that imprinted on him as a child in Future Interrupted; in Time Pieces, Nina Allan gushes over the first short story collection from relative newcomer Marian Womack; David Langford’s Ansible Link offers the usual roundup of goings on in the UK science fiction world.

 Ryan Row’s superhero story “Superbright” features some powerful, expressive prose, but I found its plotting too manic and I never got invested in the characters.
-The concept is a good one though – teenager Tom’s underwhelming superpower (his body lights up) can’t get him a high level superhero license, nor does it make him attractive to prospective superhero teams, though he is determined to make it, if only so his mother will be proud of him.
+The concept is good though—teenager Tom’s underwhelming superpower (his body lights up) can’t get him a high level superhero license, nor does it make him attractive to prospective superhero teams.
+His desire to make his mother proud motivates him and gets the reader on his side.
 A lot of good ideas and solid writing, but I never engaged with it on more than a superficial level.

 The rest of the stories are not without merit: “Tumblebush” by Darby Harn is a detective sci-fi noir about a P.I. searching for a missing rich girl.
 It has an appropriately cynical tone and some memorable descriptions of post-climate disaster Manhattan.
 The hunt for the missing girl feels too streamlined to be effective, and by the halfway point it’s easy to figure out where the story will end up.
 Tim Major’s “Throw Caution” is a Martian adventure about a miner who wants to protect the native crab-like species that are being harvested because their bodies contain diamonds.
 Rachel Cupp’s time travel story “Grey Halls” is about a music composer from a dystopian future who travels back to the 1970s for inspiration.
 Paul Crenshaw’s “Eyes” is a surreal horror story where children are born blind and must have their eyes gifted to them by their parents.